Blog

 Bear in mind that in order to lead people in a particular direction, they are more likely to “buy-in” if they see a clear path.

-Salespeople, for example, can add value by improving a customer’s life, but customers will frequently see if they are being manipulated.
-They will also recognize the people who really care about leaving them in a better position.
+Salespeople, for example, can add value by improving a customer’s life, but customers will frequently discern manipulation.
+They will also recognize those driven by a genuine purpose to leave them in a better position.
 If I were to ask: “Without giving me a job description, why do you do what you do?”
-What will your answer be?
-It is not the easiest question to answer because some employees just have a job for financial reasons.
-The question is actually asking “what is your purpose?”
-If for example, the employee knows that he/she is there to improve someone’s life by providing great service and he/she has the desire to do it, then this would be the right employee to have.
-That person would have a tremendous amount of passion for getting the job done.
-Passion is not a thinking animal.
-We don’t have to say we are passionate about what we do, people just know that we are.
-One of Roberto Cialdini’s Principles of Persuasion is AUTHORITY.
-When you know what you are about, more respect will come your way and so will your ability to influence.
-Be good at what you do!
+What would your answer be?
+This isn’t the easiest question to answer, as some employees only view their work as a financial means.
+Yet, the question is actually asking, “what is your purpose?”
+If, for example, the employee knows that he/she is there to improve someone’s life by providing great service and is deeply committed to that why, then they are precisely the right person to have.
+That individual would demonstrate a profound sense of purpose in getting the job done.
+Your purpose isn’t something you need to declare; it’s something people observe in your consistent actions and dedication.
+As Roberto Cialdini’s Principle of Persuasion, AUTHORITY, highlights: when you clearly know what you are about – your compelling why – greater respect and influence will naturally follow.
+Strive for excellence in your endeavors!

 What does a red traffic light do?
 For the most part, it encourages people to stop regardless of what they may be thinking or feeling at the time.
 It is uncomfortable to break it unless one is in a hurry and wants to take a risk.
 Individuals often continue their negative behaviour if they feel comfortable doing it.
 Organizations use processes such as performance assessments to ensure that standards are consistently adhered to.
 Even if the behaviours in a performance assessment document are not naturally part of an individual, the fact that they are being enforced can allow for the creation (through effective feedback and coaching) of a habit within that individual even if it may feel uncomfortable for him/her at first.
 This is a form of positive influence and certainly not manipulation.